morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 # The All-in-One Kubernetes Playground Usage Guide

-This guide will work you through the steps to launch the All-in-One Kubernetes Playground with mult-node cluster on a single machine!
+This guide will work you through the steps to launch the All-in-One Kubernetes Playground with a mult-node cluster on a single machine!

 ## How to launch the playground?

-Let's first clone the repository and go to its root directory:
+Let's first clone the repository and go into its root directory:
 ```shell
 $ git https://github.com/morningspace/lab-k8s-playground.git
 ```

-When you have [Vagrant](https://www.vagrantup.com/) and its provider e.g. [VirtualBox](https://www.virtualbox.org/) installed, to start the playground is quite easy, just run below command:
+When you have [Vagrant](https://www.vagrantup.com/) and its provider e.g. [VirtualBox](https://www.virtualbox.org/) installed, to launch the playground is quite easy, just run below command:
 ```shell
 $ vagrant up
 ```